dylanede/glsl-to-spirv-macros/README.md

 glsl-to-spirv-macros-impl = "0.1.0"
 ```

-Macros for generating SPIR-V binaries at compile time for use with Vulkan.
+Rust macros for generating SPIR-V binaries at compile time for use with Vulkan.

 To use this crate, you must also use the glsl-to-spirv-macros-impl crate.